dice-group/FactFinders/README.md

 # FactFinders
-Fact finders is an implementation based on Jeff Pasternack, 2010, reserach.
-This evaluatory project intends to implement the trustworthiness model and graph based fact finding algorithms for Open Data.
+Fact finders is an implementation based on Jeff Pasternack, 2010, research.
+This evaluatory project intends to implement the trustworthiness model and graph-based fact finding algorithms for Open Data.

-Search is federated for querying resources in Clueweb index, currently hosted at 131.234.28.255:6060 Search uses Wordtnet Index for synonyms, in order to organize multiple possible queries.
+Search is federated for querying resources in Clueweb index, Search uses Wordtnet Index for synonyms, in order to organize multiple possible queries.

 # Properties.xml
 User is required to create an internal Properties.xml file with the content given below: